Hiking: Hazards

 Hiking can be hazardous because of terrain, inclement weather, potential to get lost, or pre-existing medical conditions.
 The dangerous circumstances hikers can face include specific accidents or physical ailments.
 It is especially hazardous in high mountains, crossing rivers and glaciers, and when there is snow and ice.
 At times hiking may involve scrambling, as well as the use of ropes, ice axes and crampons and the skill to properly use them.

 Potential hazards involving physical ailments may include dehydration, frostbite, hypothermia, sunburn, sunstroke, or diarrhea, and such injuries as ankle sprains, or broken bones.
 Hypothermia is a danger for all hikers and especially inexperienced hikers.
 Weather does not need to be very cold to be dangerous since ordinary rain or mist has a strong cooling effect.
 In high mountains a further danger is altitude sickness.
 This typically occurs only above 2500 m, though some are affected at lower altitudes.
 Risk factors include a prior episode of altitude sickness, a high degree of activity, and a rapid increase in elevation.

-Other threats include attacks by animals (e.g., bears, snakes, and insects such as ticks that carry Lyme) or contact with noxious plants (e.g., poison ivy, poison oak, poison sumac.
+Other threats include aggressive animals or contact with noxious plants.
 Lightning is also a threat, especially on high ground.

 Walkers in high mountains may encounter hazardous snow and ice conditions.
-Year round glaciers are potentially hazardous.
+Year-round glaciers are potentially hazardous.
 The crossing of rivers may be dangerous and requires special techniques.

 Border crossings

-Borders can be poorly marked and in 2009, Iran imprisoned three Americans for hiking across the Iran-Iraq border.
+National borders can be poorly marked and may also be hazardous when there is conflict between the countries which share the border.
+Within the Schengen Area, which includes most of the E.U., and associated nations like Switzerland and Norway, there are no impediments to crossing by path, and borders are not always obvious.

 It is illegal to cross into the US on the Pacific Crest Trail from Canada.
 Going south to north it is more straightforward and a crossing can be made, if advanced arrangements are made with Canada Border Services.
-Within the Schengen Area, which includes most of the E.U., and associated nations like Switzerland and Norway, there are no impediments to crossing by path, and borders are not always obvious.
+In 2009, Iran imprisoned three Americans for hiking across the Iran-Iraq border.

+Potential for health benefits

+Hiking may confer health benefits, including positive impacts on both physical and mental health.

+Researchers have noted that hiking may motivate individuals seeking weight loss or weight management, mainly because of its diverse nature and also by the associated fun and enjoyment of life found through hiking with others (group hiking).
+Hiking has also been noted as being more economically viable for exercise compared to other alternatives.